 2. List Down Content Ideas

 Once you know where you want to be, start brainstorming the content you want to share.
 It’s a good idea to create a mix of educational, fun, branded and trending content, depending on the platform and how you want your brand to come across online.

-While it’s great to share posts about your products or services, you don’t want to post about that all the time or your followers will likely get tired of seeing it.
-Instead, add in some fun posts or posts that teach your audience about why your product or service is important.
+While it’s great to share posts about your products or services, you don’t want to post about that all the time, or your followers will likely get tired of seeing it.
+Instead, add some fun posts or posts that teach your audience why your product or service is important.

 3. Prepare Creative Assets

 Set yourself up for success by preparing your photos, videos, or graphics in advance.
 There might be some assets that you can’t pull together yet.
 For example, if you know you’ll be at an event in a few weeks and you want to post about it, you don’t have photos from that event yet.

 However, you can make a note that you want to post about it and need to get an image while you’re there.
 The more images and videos you can prepare in advance, the easier it’ll be to show up consistently on social media.